JLENS: Incidents

 In the fall of 2010, a JLENS prototype was destroyed when another airship crashed into it after becoming unmoored during severe weather.

 On October 28, 2015, one of two JLENS aerostats being used to conduct a test over Aberdeen Proving Ground in Aberdeen, Maryland, became untethered.
 It was escorted by two fighter jets as it drifted at an altitude of approximately 16,000 ft towards Pennsylvania.
 About three hours later, it was reported by NORAD to be approaching the ground near Bloomsburg, Pennsylvania, about 100 mi north of Aberdeen.
 Its dragging 6700 foot tether reportedly downed many power lines in the area, with loss of electrical power to as many as 20,000 area residents.
 The Pennsylvania State Police reported less than an hour later that the aerostat was "contained".
 It was found tangled in trees in Anthony Township, Pennsylvania.
 The Pentagon suspended trials of the system after the incident until the Army completed its investigation of how the aerostat broke free.
 The program was said to be "hanging by a thread" after the incident.
 By February 2016, the investigation had found that a malfunctioning pressure sensing device caused a loss of air pressure in the tail fins, leading to the loss of aerodynamic efficiency which, along with increased wind drag, exacerbated tension on the tether to the point of breakage.
 Following the incident, the military initially decided that the JLENS should continue with its operational exercise because of the unique cruise-missile defense capability it provides, determining that changes and procedures will enable it to safely fly again.

-Active cancellation of JLENS
+Cancellation

 The fiscal 2017 budget for the program was cut from the requested $45 million to $2.5 million.
 According to Defense News, the "nearly unanimous lack of funding for the program spells death for JLENS".
-The blimps are being kept in storage and the small budget being used to close out the program, according to Defense News.
+The blimps were kept in storage and the small budget was being used to close out the program, according to Defense News.